Target 2017: Museum Expansion

 For 2017: a heritage legacy for the City of Montréal

 The Complex project took another step forward in the fall of 2014 with the financial support of the City of Montréal for the showcasing of the remains of Fort Ville-Marie and Callière’s Residence.
+Pointe-à-Callière is both the initiator and prime contractor of this major expansion project.
 This is one of the few sites where the soil has gone undisturbed since the 17th century, and is also where the Museum, through a partnership with the Université de Montréal, has created an Archaeological Field School in Old Montréal (right alongside Pointe-à-Callière’s main building).
 Here, at the city’s birthplace, is where the remains of Fort Ville-Marie and Callière’s Residence were discovered.

 The showcasing and opening of this historic site will be a heritage legacy for the City of Montréal’s 375th anniversary.
 The Museum will be making it possible to access the exact location of Montréal’s birth with the construction of an all-new building at 214 Place D’Youville in Old Montréal.
 Fort Ville-Marie is a site that is closely linked to our collective identity, as it was the first French settlement established in 1642, and also served as an administrative centre for the new Montréal colony founded by Paul de Chomedey de Maisonneuve and Jeanne Mance.
 Louis-Hector de Callière later occupied the site, where he built his home around 1695.